 “Money and how we make payments are changing.
 Not so very long ago, cash was totally dominant.
 Now we have money in accounts and we make payments in the form of transfers between accounts.
 This development has many benefits.
 But if we do not adapt our money and legislation, it will also entail risks and potential losses.” says Ingves.

 Cash fulfills important functions today.
-It offers a safe alternative to commercial bank money.
+It offers a Secure container for storing money and valuables, with high resistance to breaking and entering. alternative to commercial bank money.
 It works when the electrical or digital infrastructure is down.
 It works for those who are digitally excluded.

-If cash continues to decline at the same pace as before, Sweden will in practice be a cashless society within a decade or two, predicts Ingves and this would mean that citizens would no longer have access to State to Central Bank money.
+If cash continues to decline at the same pace as before, Sweden will in practice be a cashless society within a decade or two, predicts Ingves and this would mean that citizens would no longer have access to State to A liability of a central bank, including banknotes in circulation and banks’ deposits with the central bank..
 Consequently, the Riksbank is investigating whether it is possible, and desirable, to issue a digital complement to cash, a so-called e-krona.
 Just like cash, the e- krona would be issued by the Riksbank and available to the general public.

 “I do not believe the Riksbank can do very much to stop the development towards a decline in the use of cash.
 But we should do what we can.” says Ingves.

 “However, I believe that stronger legal protection for cash could slow down the decline in its use.
 If it were to be established by law that one was forced to accept cash in Sweden, more of us would probably choose to have cash in our wallets.”
-The Central Bank had proposed to the Parliament in April to establish a committee to review the concept of legal tender.
+The Central Bank had proposed to the Parliament in April to establish a committee to review the concept of Money that is legally valid for the payment of debts and must be accepted for that purpose when offered.
+Each jurisdiction determines what is legal tender, but essentially it is anything which when offered (“tendered”) in payment of a debt extinguishes the debt.
+There is no obligation on the creditor to accept the tendered payment, but the act of tendering the payment in legal tender discharges the debt..
 In June 2019, the Riksdag forwarded this proposal to the Government, but unfortunately no expert group has yet been appointed.